telebotter/django-telegrambot/README.md

             'BOTS' : [
                 {
-                   'ID': 'MainBot', #Unique identifier for your bot (used in your code only)
+                   'ID': 'MainBot', # Unique identifier for your bot (used in your code only)

-                   'TOKEN': '123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11', #Your bot token.
+                   'TOKEN': '123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11', # Your bots token (provided by botfather)

-                   #'CONTEXT': True,  # Use context based handler functions
+                   'CONTEXT': True,  # Use context based handler functions (should be true for future versions)

                    #'ALLOWED_UPDATES':(Optional[list[str]]), # List the types of
         						   #updates you want your bot to receive.
 For example, specify